osherjacobs/LabWork_Findings/amsi-etw-lowpriv.md

 The full implementation — including exact reflection targets, field names, construction patterns, and execution sequencing — was validated in lab and is documented in private notes.
 It is not published here.

 This is a deliberate choice.
 The finding and its detection implications are fully communicable without providing a copy-paste operational chain.
 A researcher or defender who understands the mechanism described above has everything they need.
-Someone looking to reduce discovery cost does not.
+Someone looking to reduce discovery cost may not.

-If you work in detection engineering, purple team, or identity security and want to discuss the implementation in a professional context — I'm reachable.
-I'm also actively looking for my next role in exactly these areas.

 ---